turingschool/backend-curriculum-site/module3/projects/sweater_weather/rubric.md

 * **4:** API completely satisfies the needs of the front-end developers and is very convenient and easy to use showing great developer empathy.
 Project implements either caching or background workers to optimize API consumption.
 * **3:** API satisfies the exact needs of the frontend developers.
 No unnecessary information is sent in a response.
-* **2:** One of the API endpoints does not completely satisfy the needs of the front-end developers.
+* **2:** One of the API endpoints does not completely satisfy the needs of the front-end developers per the project requirements.
-* **1:** One or more API endpoints is not functioning, or multiple endpoints do not satisfy the needs of the front-end developers.
+* **1:** One or more API endpoints is not functioning per the requirements (such as sending query parameters to a POST endpoint), or multiple endpoints do not satisfy the needs of the front-end developers.

 ### Technical Quality